Metabyte2710/RGB/AMD-Wraith-Prism.md

 Swirl and Chase speed settings from slow to fast: 0x77, 0x74, 0x6E, 0x6B, 0x67

-Chase mode sets the 0x80 bit in the Direction register regardless of direction
+The 0x80 bit in the Direction register sets random color mode

 ## Effect channels
 These different effect channels are mapped to the LEDs.
 Effect channels 0x05 and 0x06 are special, as these are used for the fan and logo zones.